RikudouSage/DynamoDbCachePsr6/README.md

 <?php

 use Rikudou\DynamoDbCache\DynamoDbCache;
+use Rikudou\DynamoDbCache\DynamoDbCacheBuilder;
 use Aws\DynamoDb\DynamoDbClient;

 $cache = new DynamoDbCache('dynamoTableName', new DynamoDbClient([]));

 // with custom field names
 $cache = new DynamoDbCache('dynamoTableName', new DynamoDbClient([]), 'customPrimaryKeyField', 'customTtlField', 'customValueField');

+// using builder
+$cache = DynamoDbCacheBuilder::create('dynamoTableName', new DynamoDbClient([]))
+    ->withPrimaryField('customPrimaryKeyField')
+    ->withTtlField('customTtlField')
+    ->withValueField('customValueField')
+    ->build();
 ```

+It's recommended to use the builder for creating new instances.
+The builder is immutable and every method
+returns a new instance.

 The default values for fields are:
 - primary key - `id` (string)